crazy-max/docker-matomo/README.md

 ### Cron

-If you want to enable the cron job, you have to run a "sidecar" container like in the [docker-compose file](examples/compose/docker-compose.yml) or run a simple container like this:
+If you want to enable the cron job, you have to run a "sidecar" container like in the [compose file](examples/compose/compose.yml) or run a simple container like this:

 ```bash
 docker run -d --name matomo_cron \